My studio is the old taproom in an 1830s brick house in rural Vermont.

 A Plein air painter when the weather allows.

-A sewer and up-cycler of new and found textiles.
+A seamstress and up-cycler of new and found textiles.

 A thrift store regular (they know my name).